SSoelvsten/cal/docs/index.md

 \mainpage Main Page

-CAL is a BDD package that uses breadt-first algorithms to exploit a locality of BDD nodes in swap memory.
+CAL is a BDD package that uses breadth-first algorithms to exploit a locality of BDD nodes in swap memory.
 This allows one to obtain a high performance when manipulating Binary Decision Diagrams, even when they outgrow the memory limit of the given machine.